ZupIT/beagle-web-core/docs/renderization.md

 // we should always do full renders when creating new nodes beagleView.getRenderer().doFullRender(item, 'list', { mode: 'append' })
 ```

+> Attention: with great powers comes great responsibilities.
+With the renderer API you get to alter
+the view whenever you want, but it is up to the developer to do it in the right moments.
+You can't,
+for instance, call `renderer.doFullRender(tree, componentId)` in the `onInit` of the Angular
+component with id `componentId`.
+If this is done, Beagle will remove a component of the tree before
+it even gets the chance to be fully rendered.
+Many cases like this can happen when using the Beagle
+Renderer inside components lifecycles, so be careful!
+A solution to the example given would be to
+replace the children of the component instead of the component itself
+(`renderer.doFullRender(tree, componentId, 'replace')`).

 # The ViewContentManager API